truenas/middleware/docs/userguide/truenas_reporting.rst

 *   `uptime <https://collectd.org/wiki/index.php/Plugin:Uptime>`_: keeps track of the system uptime, the average running time, and the maximum reached uptime.

-*   target: contains bandwidth statistics for iSCSI and Fibre Channel ports.
+*   target: contains bandwidth statistics for iSCSI and Fibre Channel ports as well as third-party copy (tpc) used by XCOPY.
+If :ref:`Failovers` has been configured, there will be separate graphs for the ports of each head, plus a graph displaying the interlink traffic.

 *   `zfs <https://collectd.org/wiki/index.php/Plugin:ZFS_ARC>`_: shows ARC size, hit ratio, and requests.